 Am I allowed to accept a position as an academic employee at the university while in receipt of the scholarship?

-Yes, but you will be subject to additional provisions regarding the support of talented students and next-generation academics through the German Federal Ministry of Education and Research (BMBF).
+Yes, but you will be subject to additional provisions of the German Federal Ministry of Education and Research (BMBF).

 How many extra hours am I permitted to work?